Have you been charged with a criminal offence?

 An early plea of guilty is an extremely important mitigating factor against a criminal charge.
 Mitigation against a criminal charge means reducing or lessening the penalty.

-If a guilty plea is entered at the first mention date, the prosecution will read out a summary of the offence to the Court.
+Once a guilty plea is entered, the prosecution will read out a summary of the offence to the Court.
 The accused, or their lawyer, will have an opportunity to present any facts or relevant information (such as character references, doctors/psychologists reports) which may be accepted as a mitigating factor.

 The Court will then impose a penalty, taking into account relevant sentencing considerations.